 As FCNL’s director of Advocacy Teams, Sarah Freeman-Woolpert is responsible for deepening and expanding our Advocacy Teams program, a network of hundreds of Quakers and friends lobbying to build congressional champions for peace and justice.

 Since 2018, Sarah has trained and organized FCNL’s grassroots network, and has contributed to the broader base-building work of the Strategic Advocacy Team.
 Sarah has trained hundreds of people to lobby, strengthened FCNL’s intersectional approach to grassroots advocacy, and mobilized new constituencies to take action with FCNL.

-Sarah is a writer and Associate Editor at WagingNonviolence.org, a people-powered news source examining grassroots struggles for peace and justice around the globe.
-She is also a Board Member for Učimo, an educational nonprofit in Bosnia-Herzegovina.
+Sarah is a former correspondent and associate editor at WagingNonviolence.org, a people-powered news source examining grassroots struggles for peace and justice around the globe.
+She has also served as a board member for Učimo, an educational nonprofit in Bosnia-Herzegovina.

 Sarah holds a master’s degree in human rights and democracy in Southeast Europe from the University of Sarajevo.
 She also holds a bachelor’s degree in international affairs with a focus on conflict resolution from The George Washington University.